 Where are clinical lab career opportunities?

-What kind of classes will I be taking?
+What kind of classes will I take?

 Students complete hands-on technical courses in Clinical Chemistry, Hematology, Medical Microbiology, Clinical Immunology, and Immunohematology (Blood Banking), as well as additional online courses related to professional practice and leadership.

 Do I need to have an undergraduate degree in MLS?